boves/learning/css/css_grid/README.md

 Well, this trip has been really unproductive for coding hahaha.
 That's ok, I'm glad that I kept writing here, though!
 I didn't realize I ran out of the tutorial that I was going through.
 Well, it's really late, but I'm finally home.
 Definitely not coding.
 Goodnight!
 Saaaaame.
 Jet lag is hitting me hard.
+Yeah, I really need to commit to this again.
+Oh well.
+Have a good night!